auroracoin101/Auroracoin/README.md

 Auroracoin is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

+## Developers

+Developers are encouraged to create tools for Auroracoin to support the adoption of Auroracoin.
+Such software, e.g. for payments, will help Icelanders start using the currency in their daily lives.

+Interested in helping out?
+Please email auroracoin@auroracoin.is, and let us know how you can help.

 ## Development Process

 The `master` branch is regularly built and tested, but is not guaranteed to be